starcraftman/pakit/docs/pakit_recipes.rst

 ..
-The manual page for pakit.
+The manual page for writing pakit recipes.

 Pakit Recipe Essentials
 =======================